 There are many times when the doctor is not around, and a critical patient leads to the emergency, a nurse should be quick enough to give the patient emergency medical care and try to make the patient stable until the doctor walks in.
 Moreover, a nurse should rapidly make critical decisions when doctors are not around and provide emergency assistance.

-Weaknesses In Nursing Profession That May Affect Your Career
+Weaknesses In the Nursing Profession That May Affect Your Career

-Everyone has their weaknesses, but most people do not like talking about their shortcomings, but here’s a fact until, unless you don’t face your fears or vulnerabilities, how are you supposed to get rid of them?
+Everyone has their weaknesses, but most people do not like talking about their shortcomings, but here’s a fact, unless you don’t face your fears or vulnerabilities, how are you supposed to get rid of them?
 Although there are many areas of improvement for nurses.

 Top 3 Nursing Weaknesses Examples